 I recommend situating the debate here with some contemporary material on funerary practice.
 E.g., Philippe Aries, “The Reversal of Death: Changes in Attitudes Toward Death in Western Societies,” American Quarterly 26.5: 536-560, especially Sections 2 and 3; and/or screening Episode 1, first season, Six Feet Under.

-Day 2: Xunzi, Chapter 19: Discourse on Ritual (in Bryan Van Norden and Philip J. Ivanhoe, Readings in Early Chinese Philosophy (Indianapolis: Hackett Publishing, 2014)
+Day 2: Xunzi, Chapter 19: Discourse on Ritual (in Bryan Van Norden and Philip J. Ivanhoe, Readings in Classical Chinese Philosophy (Indianapolis: Hackett Publishing, 2014)

-Day 3: Mozi, Chapter 25: Moderation in Funerals (in Bryan Van Norden and Philip J. Ivanhoe, Readings in Early Chinese Philosophy (Indianapolis: Hackett Publishing, 2014)
+Day 3: Mozi, Chapter 25: Moderation in Funerals (in Bryan Van Norden and Philip J. Ivanhoe, Readings in Classical Chinese Philosophy (Indianapolis: Hackett Publishing, 2014)

 Supplementary Reading for the Instructor: